Reading copy

 Good — not the best, and the difference is worth being honest about.
 Butler gives you every episode, every character, and every turn of the plot in clear prose; nothing of the story is missing.
 What you lose is the verse: the ceremonial repetitions, the rhythm of oral poetry, the sense that this was once sung.
 You also inherit his Latin names, which means mentally translating "Ulysses" back to Odysseus when you talk about the film.

 But if the alternative is not reading at all, Butler wins, and it is not close.
-His public-domain status is also why this site quotes Butler and only Butler: the four modern translations above are copyrighted, so we describe their character rather than excerpt their words.
-What you read here as a quotation, you can always check against the free text yourself.
+This site quotes Butler and only Butler: the four modern translations above are copyrighted, so we describe their character rather than excerpt their words.
+The raw text is available; the value of our edition is the original companion layer around it — names, notes, route, images, source links, and a reading argument that helps the poem hold together.

 Choose in one minute

-If you remember nothing else: Wilson to read it now, Fagles to hear it, Butler to start free tonight, Lattimore to study it, Fitzgerald to savor it.
+If you remember nothing else: Wilson to read it now, Fagles to hear it, Butler for our annotated base, Lattimore to study it, Fitzgerald to savor it.
 Any of the five delivers you to the same shore.

-If the deadline is real, Can You Read The Odyssey Before July 17? breaks the poem into day-by-day plans.
+If your time is short, Can You Read The Odyssey Before July 17? breaks the poem into day-by-day plans.
 If you're new to the story entirely, start with The Odyssey, explained.
-And for the wider picture — what the poem is, why it still cuts, and what to notice when the lights go down — see what to know before the 2026 film.
+If you want the full companion layer in one place, get the Home Pack; the Amazon Companion Edition is the later shelf copy.

 Questions people ask